 Q) How sweet is Stevia?

 A) The crude Stevia leaves and herbal powder (green) are reported to be 10-15 times sweeter than table sugar.
-The refined extracts of Stevia called steviosides (a white powder, 85-95% Steviosides) claim to be 200-300 times sweeter than table sugar.
-My experience is that the herbal powder is very sweet while the refined extract is incredibly sweet and needs to be diluted to be properly used.
+The refined extracts of Stevia called steviosides (a white powder, 85-95% pure stevioside extract) are considered to be 200-300 times sweeter than table sugar.
+Our experience is that the herbal powder is very sweet while the refined extract is incredibly sweet and needs to be diluted to be properly used.

 Q) Can Stevia replace artificial sweeteners in the diet?